alicolville/Weight-Tracker/readme.txt

 = Can I change measurement units while the site is live? =

-It is only recommended if you first installed the plugin at version 1.6+ (as it stores measurements in Kg / Pound).
-Before this, you may find data isn't present for previous date entries.
+Yes.
+Only recommended if you first installed the plugin at version 1.6 or greater.
+Newer versions stores measurements in Kg and Pounds.
+Versions prior 1.6 didn't so you may find data isn't present for previous date entries.

 = How do I disable "Target weight" =